 How P2P lending works

 The platform usually performs a credit risk assessment, determines a credit rating and then adds an interest rate to a borrower’s profile.
-Loan repayments are also done through the platform, and it can be integrated with a third-party system for handling transactions, as well as performing credit history checks and determining a credit rating.
+Loan repayments are also made through the platform, and it can be integrated with a third-party system for handling transactions, as well as performing credit history checks and determining a credit rating.

-A borrower pays an upfront origination fee which is used to process a loan and put it in place (usually from 1% to 5%), and that’s exactly where the P2P lending platform receives its income from.
+A borrower pays an upfront origination fee which is used to process a loan and put it in place (usually from 1% to 5%), and that’s precisely where the P2P lending platform receives its income from.